harshsepi0l/HHQV2-Backend/Readme.md

 # Backend for Hornet HQ Version.2 (Prototype)

 This is a prototype version of [HornetHQ](https://hornethq.kzoo.edu/Student/Account/Login?ReturnUrl=/Student/) being developed for Kalamazoo College.
-This repository serves as a backbone for the backend of the project, with seamless serverless functions with and deployed a MySQL database on PlanetScale with Prisma as the ORM, connecting the two together.
+This repository serves as a backbone for the backend of the project, with seamless serverless functions with Vercel and deployed a MySQL database on PlanetScale with Prisma as the ORM, connecting the two together.

 **Documentation for all the frameworks used:**
   - [PlanetScale Docs](https://planetscale.com/docs)